-• Conducted in a manner that

-- Is consistent with the institution's policies and transparent to the accuser and accused; - Includes timely notice of meetings at which the complainant or respondent, or both, may be present; and - Provides timely and equal access to the complainant, the respondent, and appropriate officials to any information that will be used during informal and formal disciplinary meetings and hearings - Conducted by officials who do not have a conflict of interest or bias for or against the complainant or the respondent.
+- Completed within reasonably prompt timeframes. - Conducted in a manner that - Is consistent with the institution's policies and transparent to the accuser and accused; - Includes timely notice of meetings at which the complainant or respondent, or both, may be present; - Provides timely and equal access to the complainant, the respondent, and appropriate officials to any information that will be used during informal and formal disciplinary meetings and hearings; and - Conducted by officials who do not have a conflict of interest or bias for or against the complainant or the respondent.